 - It is used to treat a type of leukemia.

-- If your child has any of these health problems: Liver problems or pancreatitis.
+- If you have any of these health problems: Liver problems or pancreatitis.

-- If your child has had a recent yellow fever vaccine.
+- If you have had a recent yellow fever vaccine.

 - If this drug caused bleeding, a blood clot, or an irritated pancreas before.

-- If your child is taking any of these drugs: Fosphenytoin or phenytoin.
+- If you are taking any of these drugs: Fosphenytoin or phenytoin.

 - Very bad bleeding and blood clots in the brain have happened with this drug and other drugs like it.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.